Code-dot-mil/code.mil/FAQ.md

 U.S. military members and their families make significant sacrifices to protect our country.
 Their lives should not be negatively impacted by outdated tools and software development practices that lag far behind private sector standards.

 Modern software is open sourced software.
 The creative contribution of individual developers to help solve complex problems of impact is largely untapped by DoD.
 Through this experiment, we are trying to more actively participate in the open source and free software communities.
 We need your help to build better software products and services for our military members and citizens across the country.

+##I am part of DoD or a Military Department and want to have my project hosted on Code.mil.
+What do I do?

+That's awesome!
+Please contact us at code@dds.mil so we can start talking.

 ##What happened as a result of community feedback during phase one?
 What happened to the draft Defense Open Source Agreement?